A Guide to the Procedure at the USCIS Los Angeles

 The United States Citizenship and Immigration Services (USCIS) is a government agency under the US Department of Homeland Security (DHS).
 It is responsible for processing and validating applications for immigration and naturalization and formulating policies that govern the lawful entry of aliens into the United States.

-These field offices perform limited but important functions relating to the immigration and naturalization process, including immigration interviews and naturalization ceremonies.
+These field offices perform limited but essential functions relating to the immigration and naturalization process, including immigration interviews and naturalization ceremonies.
 They also provide supplementary information to individuals beyond what is contained on their website.
 So if you have questions about any immigration process, you can contact the USCIS field office closest to you.

 Read on to learn more.